 Most of our picks are seminal works that transformed the industry’s evolution.
-A few are so notable or unforgettable we feel they merit special appreciation.
+A few are so notable or unforgettable that we feel they merit special appreciation.

-Links to our opinions and ratings are provided in the descriptions, but five of the fifteen listed are yet to be reviewed by our staff.
+Links to our opinions and ratings are provided in the descriptions, but five of the fifteen listed have yet to be reviewed by our staff.
 We have read all of these and consider them essential reads.
 We aim to review all books on this list in the upcoming year.